One Kiss: Music video

 Upon its release, "One Kiss" was accompanied by a lyric video and a vertical video, the latter of which was released via Spotify.
-The lyric video features VHS-quality footage of a vintage television in an outdoor setting, which plays two couples kissing over and over.
+The lyric video features VHS-quality footage of a vintage television in an outdoor setting, which plays two couples kissing repeatedly.
 The song's official music video premiered exclusively through Apple Music on 1 May 2018, later being released to YouTube the following day.
 The video was directed by Emil Nava, who had previously worked with Harris on many visuals, including "Outside" (2014), "This Is What You Came For" (2016), and "Feels" (2017), as well as Lipa's "Hotter than Hell" (2016).

 The video begins with Lipa standing in a blue robe against a green screen, before plastic palm trees are seen swaying in the background and her backup dancers soon join her while wearing teal sequin tops and pants.
 Lipa then dances on a pile of sand as the Sun rises behind her.
 In the following scenes, Lipa wears an oversized straw hat when lying on a fluffy white rug and also sits in the center of a flower while magenta petals bloom, which later turn yellow and blue.
 Harris is then seen at a pool, sitting on a lounge chair and wearing a suit.
 Lipa also sits on a lounge chair, wearing a purple suit and sunglasses as she watches a multi-coloured dragon puppet, which later has big eyes and dances by Harris.
 In the same scene, Lipa stands on a diving board while her backup dancers raise their legs, sitting on the patio.
 She later sits on the board, while Harris carries a martini tray behind her, which Lipa goes on to take an appetizer from.
 Lipa's backup dancers are then seen wearing the puppet head, with the puppet flying in the sky.
 In the final scene, Lipa lies on a bubbled window.
 The visual closes with the camera turning towards the director, who shuts it off.